CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 When you create a new simulation, Air gives you the option to add a zero-touch provisioning (ZTP) script.
 The ZTP script is copied to the simulation's `oob-mgmt-server`.
 Any node making a ZTP request on the out-of-band management network has access to this ZTP script through a DHCP server and web server running on the `oob-mgmt-server`.

-**ZTP scripts will not be used if the simulation does not have the Out-of-band network enabled.**
+**You must have the out-of-band-network enabled to use ZTP scripts**

 A default script is prefilled to help you get started.
-It implements some common ZTP features on Cumulus Linux, such as changing the default password or downloading SSH keys.
+It implements common ZTP features on Cumulus Linux, such as changing the default password or downloading SSH keys.
 You can edit the default script directly in the UI.

 {{< expand "View Default ZTP script" >}}
 ```